IbrahimParkar/Web_Scraping/README.md

 ## Contributing
 If you'd like to contribute to this project, feel free to submit a pull request.
 For major changes, please open an issue to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-This README reflects the usage of the Jupyter notebook and the CSV output file.
-You can further adjust it based on any additional information or changes.